Project in Practice in Human Nutrition

 This course is reserved for students in the MSc Programme in

 A Project in Practice in Human Nutrition is a mandatory course in the MSc study programme on Human Nutrition.
-It can be placed in block 4 first year, block 3+4 first year (half time), or block 1 second year.

 A Project in Practice in Human Nutrition will always give 15 ECTS credits, corresponding to a workload for the student of 412 hours.
 The contract for the project in practice must state how these hours are distributed between time at the company, supervision, writing the assignment, and preparation for the oral exam.